 The title of the poem is one which encourages the reader to ask various questions and wonder about the situation.
 For example, what is the role?
 Why is it described as being ‘minor’?
 Is it relating to drama, or could it be another role?
 All of these questions and potential answers will help to create a variety of scenarios and ideas in a reader’s imagination, which would be very effective at encouraging a reader to potentially approach the poem with a more open mind as to what the subject matter may be.
 In addition, a reader could consider a more philosophical viewpoint to the idea of a ‘role’, which would particularly be the case if the title is being reflected on after a reader has completed reading the poem.

 One of the most apparent features of the structure in this poem is the irregular line length and stanza structure.
 In some ways the structure initially appears uniform, but strange and unique forms are made in the poem as it goes on.
-A reader may interpret this as showing the irregularity of life, and how parts of life can change quite suddenly and unexpectedly.
+The reader may interpret this as showing the irregularity of life, and how parts of life can change quite suddenly and unexpectedly.
 The impact on the rhythm as a result of these structural changes is very noticeable, which further emphasises the idea of unexpected changes.
-Alternatively a reader could consider the way in which the structure could link to that of a play or piece of drama which has different elements to a plot, and different paces of action.
+Alternatively, the reader could consider the way in which the structure could link to that of a play or piece of drama which has different elements to a plot, and different paces of action.

 There are also frequent caesura in the poem, particularly with semi colons in the second stanza.
 This links well with the irregular structure to show pauses and interruptions in life, perhaps indicating how people’s actions and thoughts may not be as ‘free’ as initially anticipated.
 There are also other breaks to the flow in the poem, such as the use of brackets to insert additional snippets of information, which highlights the complexity of life.
 Some readers may even find this variety of pace and structure somewhat overwhelming due to the constant changes.
 This would be a very effective outcome for the poem, as it would make ‘A Minor Role’ more memorable and encourage a reader to develop empathy for the narrator.

 The single final line of the poem is very striking, due to the way it draws a readers attention when the poem is first viewed.
 The separation from the rest of the poem even draws a readers attention to it before they may even have started reading the rest of the poem, which if the case would be highly effective at making a reader consider the rest of the poem with a deeper meaning.
-Similarly, ending the poem on this line, rather than placing it at the beginning or the middle, would ensure that it remains one of the key thoughts for a reader.
+Similarly, ending the poem on this line, rather than placing it at the beginning or the middle, would ensure that it remains one of the key thoughts for the reader.

 There are a range of examples of imperatives being used in ‘A Minor Role’ such as “admit it’s not” “make you believe” and “I’m best observed on stage”.
 This creates a sense of certainty and precision which is juxtaposed with the irregular and varied structure, with this sense of ‘conflict’ between language and structure encouraging a reader to consider the way in which the narrator is attempting to exert power and influence, while at the same time conforming to the irregular structure and unpredictability of the pace and rhythm.